dchaplinsky/dsp-testbed/README.md

 ## Signal displaying
 DSP test bed is using pylab to display signals.
 Because speed of pylab is an issue when you have tons of data points (like you usually do with audio signals) DSP test bed has simple yet effective signal decimation implemented in pylab_tools.py.
-Results are pretty neat (and it muuuch faster).
+Results are pretty neat (and it's muuuch faster).

 ## Thanks
 * DSPMaster[at]free[dot]fr for beat detection
-* Christopher Potts (at least it's the only name I found around interactive-recorder.py) Not so many of external code has been used but it was a great inspiration for me.
+* Christopher Potts (at least it's the only name I found around interactive-recorder.py)

+Not so many of external code has been used but it was a great inspiration for me.